 Elections are held in accordance with laws enacted by the Louisiana Legislature, which establishes fees and rules for candidate qualifications; events in the election calendar; and provides for the funding of the elections process, maintenance and replacement of voting machines, etc.

-The Louisiana Secretary of State receives Notices of Candidacy for federal, statewide, and certain multi-parish candidates; promulgates election results; contracts with the drayage (companies hired to deliver and retrieve election day voting machines to and from precinct locations); prepares the voting machines for election day; pays poll commissioners, commissioners-in-charge, and other individuals with state funds; maintains and provides (to clerks of court and registrars of voters) computer hardware and software for election activities; prepares ballots; provides training materials (to clerks of court) for poll commissioners; and is responsible for the purchase and maintenance of voting machines and the storage thereof in warehouses maintained by the state.
+The Louisiana Secretary of State receives Notices of Candidacy for federal, statewide, and certain multi-parish candidates; promulgates election results; contracts with the drayage (companies hired to deliver and retrieve election day voting machines to and from precinct locations); prepares and programs the voting machines for election day and early voting days; pays poll commissioners, commissioners-in-charge, and other individuals with state funds; maintains and provides (to clerks of court and registrars of voters) computer hardware and software for election activities; prepares ballots; provides training materials (to clerks of court) for poll commissioners; and is responsible for the purchase and maintenance of voting machines and the storage thereof when not in use in facilities maintained by the state.
+ONLY secretary of state personnel have the access, ability, and expertise to program any electronic device or machine used in the vote collection and tabulation process.

 The Clerks of Court serve as the parish's chief elections officer, responsible for the training of poll commissioners and commissioners-in-charge; receiving Notices of Candidacy for local elections; inspecting the voting machines to ensure they have been properly prepared by the Louisiana Secretary of State's voting machine warehouse personnel; serving on the parish board of election supervisors; tabulating vote totals; overseeing the opening and inspection of the voting machines following election day; and providing to the secretary of state the names of individuals who performed election duties (poll commissioners, commissioners-in-charge, polling place custodians, etc.) to be paid by the state.